Department Staff Information

 - All visits will be conducted in the visiting rooms adjacent to the lobby.

 - Weapons, cell phones, cameras, or contraband of any type are prohibited in this facility.
+If you are caught bringing any of these items into the visitation area, you will lose your future visitation privileges.

 - All visitors under the age of 18 must be accompanied by a Parent or Legal Guardian.
 Children will be kept under control at all times.
 Crying children, making loud noise, or children out of control will be asked to leave